mihahribar/mihahribar.github.io/about.md

 Networks
 --------

-You can find me on various trendy and not so trendy (social) networks.
+You can find me and say hi (or not) on various trendy and not so trendy (social) networks.

 - [Github](https://github.com/mihahribar)
 - [Linkedin](http://www.linkedin.com/in/mihahribar)